Skip Navigation

 ACCT 440 | 3 Credits

 Course Desc: Prerequisite: ACCT 320 or ACCT 438.
 An analysis and discussion of issues relating to forensic and investigative accounting.
 The goal is to research and describe the use of forensic accounting evidence, identify the role of the forensic accountant, apply investigative and forensic accounting practices, and present forensic accounting evidence as an expert witness.
-Forensic and investigative methods, including the use of data analytics, auditing, and technology are demonstrated.
+Forensic and investigative methods, including use of auditing and technology, are demonstrated.
 Topics include criminal and civil litigation support, rules of evidence, and accreditation of expert witnesses.

 Federal Auditing